-Most students are required to take the FLPE if they choose continue their foreign language studies at the college level.
+Most students are required to take the language placement exam if they choose continue their foreign language studies at the college level.
 This link offers answers to frequently asked questions as well as a link to the actual online exam.

 The purpose of this exam is to evaluate oral proficiency in French of graduating seniors at the end of their studies at UNCW.
 This exam is based, in part, in the ACTFL and OPI oral proficiency guidelines.
 The format of the exam and structures to be covered are provided below.
 Specific questions to be asked are left undisclosed until the actual exam time.

-Each semester, the Department of Foreign Languages and Literatures (FLL) administers the Foreign Language Competency Examination to International Business Students.
+Each semester, the Department of World Languages and Cultures (WLC) administers the Foreign Language Competency Examination to International Business Students.

-The Department of Foreign Languages and Literatures has agreements with dozens of agencies in the region to receive student interns who are juniors or seniors studying French, German, or Spanish.
+The Department of World Languages and Cultures has agreements with dozens of agencies in the region to receive student interns who are juniors or seniors studying French, German, or Spanish.
 Internships provide students with practical experience involving observation and application of a foreign language.

 Located in LH 124, the SCC is a place where students can practice their speaking skills in Spanish in a relaxed, low-pressure atmosphere.
 Graduate students in the Spanish M.A. program serve as conversation leaders.
 Everyone is invited to participate, regardless of Spanish level.

-FLL promotes student involvement through its many student-led organizations such as the French, German and Spanish Clubs.
-Majors and Minors may also apply for prestigious national honor societies sponsored through FLL.
+WLC promotes student involvement through its many student-led organizations such as the French, German and Spanish Clubs.
+Majors and Minors may also apply for prestigious national honor societies sponsored through WLC.

 You may find more information specific to a language please follow the links below: